 Before thinking about networking, remove the word “work” from your system.
 We’re talking about giving people their “networking games”, and I can’t help but wonder how many showers I need to take after getting rid of ourselves unnecessarily.
 Perhaps the people you are trying to reach can reach dozens, if not hundreds, of people like you; And it’s not hard for them to find people who “cover their mouths”.

-The best networking comes from real relationships, is not a business card exchange.
+The best networking comes from real relationships, not a business card exchange.
 It does not matter if you are trying to build a relationship, instead of having a business contact, treating that person as a friend will take more of your relationship.
 So, think about how you would approach a potential friend.
 Find everything you have, keep it light, make jokes and, above all, look after yourself.
-It is one of the crucial steps to improve networking skills.
+It is one of the crucial steps to improving networking skills.

 Step 2: Destination

 It is rarely a good idea to do anything, nor is it a good use of your time.
-It heads toward the old analogy of having a complete gassed car without a final destination.
+It heads toward the old analogy of having a completely gassed car without a final destination.

 As many of you already know, I’m a big believer in goal setting and focusing on putting energy into achieving stated goals.
 What is your dream job How do you envision your future?
 What do you have to do to be your most complete, happy, and operative version?
 Write down what your goal is for five years from now.
 Then write down what you aim to hit a year from now to get closer to your five-year goal.
 Finally, write down what you aim to hit 90 days from now to reach your one-year goal.

 For example: Suppose your goal is to create $ 1 million in five years.
-You will need a vehicle, your own business, investment, or something financially viable to reach your destination.
+You will need a vehicle, your own business, an investment, or something financially viable to reach your destination.
 In this case, your goal may be more than a year from now, your business start-up and sales can hit $ 5000 per month.

 So, what do you have to do in the next 90 days to hit $ 5,000 per month in your new business for a year?
 It can find the right partner with a supplemental skill set, or your next payee can acquire the customer within the next 90 days.